MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

    * Once in code review, you will likely need to update your branch to the :ref:`head of main <merge_main>`.
 This may involve solving merge conflicts.

 #.
-Once the pull request has been approved, the code reviewer will commit it to
+Once the pull request has been approved, the code reviewer will merge it to
-   the trunk.
+   `main`.

 For detailed explanation of these steps, see the subsequent pages, particularly on :ref:`gh_dev_init`, :ref:`maintaining_forks` and :ref:`pull_requests`.